15810 Arawn

 15810 Arawn (provisional designation ') is a trans-Neptunian object (TNO) from the inner regions of the Kuiper belt, approximately 133 km in diameter.
 It belongs to the plutinos, the most populous class of resonant TNOs.
-It was named after Arawn, the ruler of the Otherworld in Welsh mythology, and was discovered on 12 May 1994, by astronomers Michael Irwin and Anna Żytkow with the 2.5-metre Isaac Newton Telescope at Roque de los Muchachos Observatory in the Canary Islands, Spain.
+It was named after mythological figure Arawn, and was discovered on 12 May 1994, by astronomers Michael Irwin and Anna Żytkow with the 2.5-metre Isaac Newton Telescope at Roque de los Muchachos Observatory in the Canary Islands, Spain.

 Arawn is unusual in that it has been observed at a much closer distance than most Kuiper belt objects, by the New Horizons spacecraft, which imaged it from a distance of 111 e6km in April 2016; this and its other observations have allowed its rotation period to be determined.

 Orbit and physical properties

 Arawn is moving in a relatively eccentric orbit entirely beyond the orbit of Neptune.
 With a semi-major axis of 39.4 AU, it orbits the Sun once every 247 years and 6 months (90,409 days).
 Its orbit has a perihelion (closest approach to the Sun) of 34.7 AU, an aphelion (farthest distance from the Sun) of 44.1 AU, an eccentricity of 0.12, and an inclination of 4° with respect to the ecliptic.
 It is a plutino, being trapped in a 2:3 mean motion resonance with Neptune, similarly to dwarf planet Pluto, the largest known plutino.

 It measures approximately 133 km in diameter, based on an absolute magnitude of 7.6, and an estimated albedo of 0.1.
 Observations by the Hubble Space Telescope show that Arawn has a very red surface.
 In April 2016, its rotation period of 5.47 hours was determined.